BUZZARDGTA/Archive-Dictionary-Password-Cracker/README.md

 ## Description

-* Extract an given archive using 7za extracting utility.
-Using dictionary brute-force attack.
+* Extract an given archive using 7za extracting utility, using dictionary brute-force attack.

 ## Showcase